 DuBose Heyward was among the figures in the movement, along with wife Dorothy, writers John Bennett and Julia Peterkin, and artists Alice Ravenel Huger Smith and noted Black portraitist Edwin Harleston.

-Located on James Island, McLeod Plantation was built in 1854 on the Wappoo Creek.
+Located on James Island, McLeod Plantation was built in 1854 on Wappoo Creek.
 The home is in the Georgian style and was a headquarters during the Siege of Charleston during the Revolutionary War.

 During the Civil War, the plantation was occupied by the 55th Massachusetts Volunteer Regiments, a group of African-American soldiers.